CodeIgniter-Chinese/codeigniter4-user-guide/source/outgoing/view_parser.rst

 ============

 The ``Parser`` class processes "PHP/HTML scripts" stored in the application's view path.
-These scripts have a ``.php`` extension, but can not contain any PHP.
+These scripts can not contain any PHP.

 Each view parameter (which we refer to as a pseudo-variable) triggers a substitution, based on the type of value you provided for it.
 Pseudo-variables are not